jpritikin/coach/content/docs/me/_index.md

 ## Counseling ≠ Telling My Opinions

-As an IFS Practitioner, I attend to structure and process while maintaining indifference to content.
+As an IFS Practitioner, I attend to structure and process while holding content lightly.
-I believe that a good counselor is extremely neutral ⚖️, to encourage the client's inner system to lead. 🗽
+I believe that a good counselor is extremely impartial ⚖️, thereby inviting the client's inner system to lead. 🗽

 {{% details "The illustration below is an analogy" %}}
 {{< hint info >}}